-The semantics of this fragment has remained stable over the different iterations of Promising semantics, except for non-atomic accesses that were only introduced more recently [13, 36].
-Noticeably, this later addition is similar but not equivalent to LLVM IR's non-atomics in case of data race.
-We close this gap by sticking to LLVM IR's non-atomic semantics [9] in our formalization on three main points.
+IR's non-atomic semantics [9] in our formalization on three main points.
 First, memory writes do not cause undefined behavior.
 Second, non-atomic reads return an undefined value if they can read from several messages (i.e., they have more than one valid choice of timestamp).
 Finally, atomic reads return an undefined value if they can read from several messages, including a non-atomic one.

-Our Promising interpretation pass introduces PSUpdateView branches (see Listing 3) that correspond to the choice of timestamp when a memory access occurs.
+Our Promising interpretation pass introduces PSUpdateView branches (see Listing 4) that correspond to the choice of timestamp when a memory access occurs.
 The returned timestamps are checked against the Promising state to forbid incorrect outcomes such as overlapping messages.
-In any case, the interpretation of a memory event introduces a Step node, which induces a τ -transition (Figure 3).
+In any case, the interpretation of a memory event introduces a Step node, which induces a τ -transition (Figure 2).

-A first limitation of our model is its lack of support for unordered accesses (called plain accesses in Promising).
+We note that our model currently does not support unordered accesses (called plain accesses in Promising).
 Plain accesses are not particularly challenging to support, but they add complexity to the model and have a limited use as they do not appear in C-like languages nor in hardware memory models.

 Load-store reorderings.
-A second, more fundamental, limitation of our model is its lack of support for load-store reorderings, as is also the case for e.g. the RC11 model [34], because of their complex semantic implications.
+A second, more fundamental, limitation of our model is its lack of support for load-store reorderings, as is also the case for e.g. the RC11 model [36], because of their complex semantic implications.
 Our memory model is thus stronger than full-fledged Promising memory models, and consequently stronger than the LLVM IR memory model.
 This has several consequences on the applicability of our development.
 First, it distances us from the actual semantics of LLVM IR: if we prove the validity of an optimization under our semantics, we have no formal guarantee that it is also valid for LLVM IR programs that contain monotonic accesses.
 Note however that such minor discrepancies are common in efforts of mechanizing semantics of programming languages, especially related to memory models.
-For instance, the full Promising model is not perfectly faithful to the semantics of C or LLVM IR because of a slightly simplified handling of sequentially consistent access [24].
+For instance, the full Promising model is not perfectly faithful to the semantics of C or LLVM IR because of a slightly simplified handling of sequentially consistent access [26].

 A second consequence is that a hypothetical verified compiler from our mechanized LLVM IR semantics to an architecture with a weak memory model that exhibits load-store reordering (this includes ARMv8, but not x86) would have to introduce fences around monotonic accesses, so that the compilation does not introduce undesirable additional behaviors.
 This need for more fences unsurprisingly induces a performance cost on out-of-order architectures.
-The overhead can be quantified: Ou and Demsky [44] compare the performance overhead of 6 compilation techniques from C/C++ to ARMv8 that forbid load-store reorderings, and measure an average performance overhead ranging between -0.3% and 3.6% depending on the compilation technique chosen.
-Note however that the correctness of these compilation techniques has not been formally proved, and Lee et al. [36] have pointed out that the suggested technique with the lowest overhead (bogus conditional branch insertion) can be unsound in some contexts.
+The overhead can be quantified: Ou and Demsky [49] compare the performance overhead of 6 compilation techniques from C/C++ to ARMv8 that forbid load-store reorderings, and measure an average performance overhead ranging between -0.3% and 3.6% depending on the compilation technique chosen.
+Note however that the correctness of these compilation techniques has not been formally proved, and Lee et al. [40] have pointed out that the suggested technique with the lowest overhead (bogus conditional branch insertion) can be unsound in some contexts.